SagarChhabriya/Visual-Programming/CheatSheet.md

 | Requires less memory                  | Uses more memory                     |

 In summary, both regular and visual programming languages have their places.
 VPLs simplify programming for beginners, while regular languages offer more depth and efficiency for advanced users.

+## .NET Framework Components
+The .NET Framework is composed of four main components:
+- Common Language Runtime (CLR)
+- Framework Class Library (FCL),
+- Core Languages (WinForms, ASP.NET, and ADO.NET), and
+- Other Modules (WCF, WPF, WF, Card Space, LINQ, Entity Framework, Parallel LINQ, Task Parallel Library, etc.)

+## CLR (Common Language Runtime)
+It is a program execution engine that loads and executes the program.
+It converts the program into native code.
+It acts as an interface between the framework and operating system.
+It does exception handling, memory management, and garbage collection.
+Moreover, it provides security, type-safety, interoperability, and portablility.
+A list of CLR components are given below:

+## FCL (Framework Class Library)
+It is a standard library that is a collection of thousands of classes and used to build an application.
+The BCL (Base Class Library) is the core of the FCL and provides basic functionalities.

+## WinForms
+Windows Forms is a smart client technology for the .NET Framework, a set of managed libraries that simplify common application tasks such as reading and writing to the file system.

+## LINQ (Language Integrated Query)
+It is a query language, introduced in .NET 3.5 framework.
+It is used to make the query for data sources with C# or Visual Basics programming languages.

+# .NET Common Language Runtime (CLR)

+The .NET CLR is a runtime environment that manages and executes code written in any .NET programming language.
+It is the virtual machine component of the .NET framework.

+## Key Features
+- **Compilation**: Code from .NET-compliant languages is compiled into CLR's intermediate language, known as MSIL (Microsoft Intermediate Language), which is platform-independent and similar to Java bytecode.
+- **Metadata**: During compilation, metadata is generated and stored in a Manifest file, providing information about members and types required by CLR to execute MSIL code.
+- **Just-In-Time Compilation**: The CLR includes a Just-In-Time (JIT) compiler that converts MSIL code into native machine code, which is platform-dependent.
+- **Management**: CLR oversees memory management, thread management, exception handling, code execution, code safety, verification, and compilation.

+## The main components of CLR are:
+- Common type system
+- Common language speciation
+- Garbage Collector
+- Just in Time Compiler
+- Metadata and Assemblies